umbraco/UmbracoDocs/Umbraco-Uno/Working-with-Forms/workflow/index.md

 # What is a workflow

-A workflow, in this case, is the flow that starts when you press the "submit form" button on the frontend, and ends with the form reply being sent to your email (or wherever you assigned it to arrive)
+A workflow, in this case, is the flow that starts when you press the "submit form" button on the frontend and ends with the form reply being sent to your email (or wherever you assigned it to arrive)

-The most common workflow is to have the user press the submit button, which will present a thank you message pops up, and then send the email to a designated mail inbox.
+The most common workflow is to have the user press the submit button, which will present a thank you message, and then send the email to a designated mail inbox.
 However, you could choose to have it sent to, for example, a slack channel if you wanted.
 In this guide, you will learn to set-up a basic workflow for your forms.

+Please be aware that you will need to go to the content section > Settings > General and fill out the Contact form email field with your email.

 :::tip
 This requires you to have set up a form.
 If you don't have a form set-up yet, you can learn how to do that in the [Setting up a form](../Setting-up-a-form/index.md) section.